Arochio/prism-ai-reviewer/README.md

 4. Install the GitHub App on your repository.

 5. Create or update a pull request in the repository to trigger the webhook.
-Check the server logs for PR data processing.
+The app will automatically analyze the changed files and post an AI-generated review comment on the PR.

 ## Configuration

 - **GitHub App Setup**: Create an app in GitHub Developer settings.
-Set permissions for Pull requests (read/write) and Contents (read).
+Set permissions for Pull requests (read/write), Contents (read), and Issues (read/write).
 Subscribe to "Pull request" events.
 - **Environment Variables**: Ensure `.env` is not committed (it's already in `.gitignore`).
 - **Webhook Verification**: The app verifies webhook signatures for security.
+- **OpenAI Configuration**: Customize AI behavior via env vars (e.g., model selection, token limits, caching).
+Defaults are optimized for cost and performance.

 ## Development